PERFORMING ARTS GRANT GUIDELINES FOR 2025-26

 7) A copy of the applicant organization’s 501(c)(3) tax exemption letter from the Internal Revenue Service.

-Supplemental materials such as brochures, video, sound clips, or published annual reports, etc. are welcome but not required, and may be submitted with your application.
+Note: Supplemental materials such as brochures, video, sound clips, or published annual reports, etc. are welcome but not required, and may be submitted with your application.
+Please do not include any links, as our staff will not click on them.

-As we have said for many years, all of us at Samuels know how hard people in the arts work and how much is sacrificed in pursuit of artistic mission – never more than during the pandemic crisis and its subsequent seasons.
+As we have said for many years, all of us at Samuels know how hard people in the arts work and how much is sacrificed in pursuit of artistic mission – never more than during the pandemic crisis, its subsequent producing seasons, and the current climate of political and economic stress.
 This has been a time of extraordinary challenges for everyone in the field, and the Samuels Foundation respects the intensity of shifting efforts and commitments demanded by each passing week.
 Despite the hardship, losses – and successes – ahead, we look forward to seeing our community thrive.